 Handling skills - after student practices on their own and can ride with one hand on their hip, we then practice riding with one hand, signaling, looking behind, simple bike maneuvers in safe paved area, bicycling rules of the road.
 This lesson often continues into a simple road ride on very quiet roads.

 Ride Along Coaching - practice all of the rules of the road on real roads.
-We will show students how to ride to any location a student desires whether it be school, library, work, stores, or wherever.
+We show students how to ride to any location a student desires whether it be school, library, work, stores, or wherever.